 I’m not a quitter.
 Not personally and certainly not professionally.
 People come to me when they need hope - a cheerleader – someone to fuel inject them with possibility.
-But every now and then, a client (or a friend…or my sister) shares a story about a relationship and it becomes profoundly clear to me that the solve involves ending the relationship.
+But every now and then, a client or a friend shares a story about a relationship and it becomes profoundly clear to me that the solution involves ending the relationship.

 Knowing when to end a relationship is one of the most important adult skills you’ll ever acquire.
 Here are 5 tips to ensure that your relationship doesn’t pass its expiration date.

 You Don’t Trust Your Partner.
 Trust comes from within.
 It comes from the belief that you can handle whatever your partner does (to you).
 We cannot predict our partner’s behaviors, and the idea that our ability to trust is somehow predicated on our ability to do that is a HUGE misnomer.
 I can’t tell you with 100% certainty where my wife is at this moment.
 I don’t have a honing device on her.
 So if you don’t trust your partner, you’ve got some individual work to do in therapy.
 I suggest you end the relationship and stop torturing your partner into believing that they can behave their way into your trust.
 It doesn’t work like that - unless your partner has legitimately done things to cause you to lose trust – in which case it still doesn’t work like that because you will likely never trust them again.